fivexl/terraform-aws-cloudtrail-to-slack/README.md

 ## Delivery delays

-The current implementation built upon parsing of CloudWatch log streams, and thus you should expect a 5 to 15 min lag between action and event notification in Slack.
+The current implementation built upon parsing of S3 notifications, and thus you should expect a 5 to 10 min lag between action and event notification in Slack.
 If you do not get a notification at all - check CloudWatch logs for the lambda to see if there is any issue with provided filters.

 ## How to